-Oxidative stress caused by UV
+Oxidative stress caused by UV Rays

 Can our skin rust?

-Although this is the same chemical process as what occurs with metals and rusting, your skin cells do not technically rust, but your cellular iron does oxidise in the same way.
+Although this is the same chemical process as what occurs with metals and rusting, your skin cells do not technically rust, but your cellular iron does oxidize in the same way.

-Unfortuantely UV damage does not stop there, it changes the three dimensional structure of vital proteins including collagen, so that they lose their “bounce” and become flattened.
+Unfortunately, UV damage does not stop there, it changes the three-dimensional structure of vital proteins including collagen so that they lose their “bounce” and become flattened.